15 May 10 VIDEO IDEAS TO CREATE AT HOME

 I wrote the first “Video Ideas To Create At Home” post back in March 2020, when the first lockdown was announced and we were faced with the potential of weeks at home.

 I want to give some inspiration to shoot video and make some films of life at this time.
-I didn’t know at the time that nearly a year later, we’d still be in pretty much the same situation.
-I know I struggled at times last year to keep creating… trying to find fresh angles to shoot and discover new stories to tell, while staying close to home.
+I didn’t know at the time that over a year later, we’d still be in pretty much the same situation.
+I know I struggled at times in 2020 to keep creating… trying to find fresh angles to shoot and discover new stories to tell, while staying close to home.

 So I thought I would update the post with the original ideas from films I’ve made over the years and some extra ideas, based on some of the videos I’ve created over the last 12 months.